-For example, type cultu* to search for records that contain words such as culture, cultural, culturally etc
+For example, type cultur* to search for records that contain words such as culture, cultural, culturally etc

 Expand your search

 Use the power of Recommendations to find out what others are reading relating to your search.
-When you search for articles you will see that some results have a Recommendations tab.
-In this tab you will see what other results people who clicked on this result went on to view.
+When you search for articles you will see a list of related items on the right-hand side of the results list.

-When searching for articles you will see that some results have a Times Cited tab.
-In this tab you will see the number of times this article has been cited by others in their work, and so get an idea of how much impact the article has had.
-Clicking on the number will take you to the Web of Science or Scopus databases, where you can view the other articles and follow links back to OneSearch for the full text.
+When searching for articles you will see that some results have a Citations section.
+In here you will see links to records 'citing this' and 'cited in this' article, and so get an idea of how much impact the article has had.
+To get a comprehensive idea of an article's impact you should combine this feature with a search in the Web of Science or Scopus databases.

 Whenever you carry out a search in OneSearch you have the option to tell OneSearch a little bit about yourself.
 Nothing personal, just the discipline in which you are primarily interested.
-Click on the 'Personalize your results' link on the left-hand side of any brief results screen and you will get this pop-up window:
+Click on the 'Personalize your results' link top of brief results screen when searching for articles and you will get a pop-up window similar to this:

 You can change this at any time, or choose not to use it - it's up to you.